FrankM77/docker-fail2ban/README.md

 -Step 1:
 Add cloudflare configuration file in action.d/cloudflare-apiv4.conf You can find a copy of my working file above in the master branch or using this link : https://github.com/FrankM77/docker-fail2ban/blob/master/cloudflare-apiv4.conf
 Go to the bottom of the file and change the cfuser and cftoken to your own.
+Go get your CloudFlare API key and replace the values

 This will create firewall rule on cloudflare.
 I tested the ban and unban action by manually typing the CURL commands and verifying on cloudflare that it made the changes.
 I recommend doing the same.